bingeli1212/nitrile-preview/doc/DOC-diagram.md

     cartesian.xtick [1:2:5]

-# The node- and edge-operations
+# The 'node' and 'edge' commands

 Nodes and edges are common constructions found in almost any literatures covering the topics in the fields of graph theory.